Tips for Faculty and Staff

 • Assure the student that it is not their fault.
 Self-blame is common among victims of sexual violence.

 • Remember your role.
 You are not the investigator or the judge.
-Your role is to support the student and to help them connect with the Trained Responder, so that the student has access to the resources and assistance he or she needs.
+Your role is to support the student and to help them connect with the Title IX Coordinator or a confidential resource, so that the student has access to the resources and assistance they need.

 • Offer company.
 If the student is hesitant to get help, even from those who you know are supportive and helpful, offer to accompany them to those who can help.
 Sometimes that is all it takes to help a student begin to take action.
 Make a call to the Dean of Students for the student or walk with the student to the Counseling Center.